-Applied's effective tax rate is affected by the geographical composition of income, which includes jurisdictions with income tax incentives and differing tax rates.
-It is also affected by discrete events that are not consistent from period to period, such as changes in income tax laws and regulations and the resolution of income tax filings.
+Applied's provision for income taxes and effective tax rate are affected by the geographical composition of income which includes jurisdictions with differing tax rates, income tax holidays, and other income tax incentives.
+It is also affected by events that are not consistent from period to period, such as changes in income tax laws and the resolution of income tax filings.